ananya868/Misuse-Detection-in-Containers-End-to-End-MLOps/README.md

 score = model_evaluation_step(y_test, pred)
 print(f"Best Score: {score}") # 96%
 ```
+**Note** - In feature selection step, the undersampling and oversampling strategy are fixed and might not work with other variations of data.
+Please refer to src/feature_selection.py to find out more.

 **Using Docker**:

 To use the model through docker, simply pull the docker image -